simvue-io/docs/docs/tracking-monitoring.md

 ### Alerts

-The `add_alert` method can be used to associate an alert with the current run.
+The `create_alert` method can be used to associate an alert with the current run.
 If the alert definition does not exist it will be created.
 The arguments are:

  * `name`: name of the alert